craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 ## Chapter 5 - Estimate Influences
 * The largest driver in a software estimate is the size of the software being built, because there is more variation in the size than in any other factor.
-* Organisations routinely mis-estimate software projects due to size because they often don’t know how big the software will be in advance or they don’t adjust estimates when the software is consciously increased in size (ie.. change requests)
+* Organisations routinely mis-estimate software projects due to size because they often don't know how big the software will be in advance or they don't adjust estimates when the software is consciously increased in size (ie.. change requests)
 * Projects have an exponential increase in effort as a project size increases due to the exponential increase in communication paths as team members increase.
 This is known as a diseconomy of scale.
 * Normally we talk about economies of scale (individual unit cost falls when larger amounts are produced), but software projects exhibit diseconomies of scale, which is the exact opposite.
 * There isn't a simple technique in the art of estimation that will account for a significant difference in the size of two projects.
 If you're estimating a project of a significantly different size than your organization has done before, you'll need to use estimation software that applies the science of estimation to compute the estimate for the new project based on the results of past projects.